leeroywking/data-structures-and-algorithms/datastructures/stack/readme.md

 ## Approach & Efficiency

 There isn't really any approach to be had here its a stack, I will instantiate a new class and then define the methods which it uses in order to behave in a way that stacks are supposed to behave.

+### success criteria
+-  [x] Can successfully push onto a stack
+-  [x] Can successfully push multiple values onto a stack
+-  [x] Can successfully pop off the stack
+-  [x] Can successfully empty a stack after multiple pops
+-  [x] Can successfully peek the next item on the stack
+-  [x] Can successfully instantiate an empty stack